Leadership Development

 Campers spend 7 days in camp and 5 days on expedition.

-LD Canoe expeditions travel to the Sayward Forest and navigate the Sayward Canoe Route featuring Mohun, Amor, Brewster, Fry and Cambell lakes.
-Campers will enjoy paddling on calm waters and sleeping at campsites only accessible by boat, making for a special experience in the outdoors.
-This canoe trip will have some land portions where they will hike with a backpack, and portage the canoe along trails.
+LD Canoe expeditions travel to the Sayward Forest and navigate the Sayward Canoe Route, which features Mohun, Amor, Brewster, Fry, and Cambell lakes.
+Campers enjoy paddling on calm waters and sleeping at campsites only accessible by boat, making for a special outdoor experience.
+This canoe trip includes some land portions, where they hike with a backpack and portage the canoe along rugged trails.

-Leadership Development as a path to becoming a camp counsellor.
+Leadership Development as a path to becoming a camp counselor.

 The LD program provides participants with transferrable skills for working with children and in the outdoors.
-Many of our Camp Thunderbird counsellors spent two consecutive summers as LD campers, followed by one summer as a volunteer Program Assistant.
+Many of our Camp Thunderbird counselors spent two consecutive summers as LD campers, followed by one summer as a volunteer Program Assistant.
 This is our recommended path for joining the staff team.
-Whether participants choose 5-, 12-, or 19-day programs, they will be building the skills and experience that sets them on this path.
+Whether participants choose 5 or 12-day programs, they will be building the skills and experience that set them on this path.

 RETURNING CAMPERS